 It’s no secret that starting and investing in businesses has long been reserved for wealthy white men.
-In 2017, the funding given to female founders in the United States was higher than in years past, but accounted for only 2.2 percent of total funding given.
-All-male teams, on the other hand, received 79 percent of the total.
+In 2017, the funding given to female founders in the United States was higher than in years past but accounted for only 2.2% of total funding given.
+All-male teams, on the other hand, received 79% of the total.
 When women and minority founders do get investments, they receive less money than their white male counterparts.

-The vast majority of pitches heard by investors come from wealthy white men, and the investors themselves are wealthy white men.
+The investors themselves are wealthy white men.
 Investors say they simply invest in the best ideas, but those numbers don’t leave much room for interpretation.
 Nontechnical, female, or minority entrepreneurs need to have more of a chance to successfully receive investments in order to penetrate the market.